You have questions. We’ve got answers. Get a feel for the Annual Gathering, whether it’s your first time or it’s been a while since you last attended.

 The session schedule will be available on the website around mid-May.
 The free event app will be available by mid-June, and it will contain the full programming schedule.

 Yes.
-The AG is open to members and their guests — family, friends, etc. Guests pay a little more to register for the event.
+The AG is open to members and their guests — family, friends, etc. — however, a non-member can attend only if registered as a guest by a member.
+Guests pay a little more to register for the event.

 Short answer: A lot!
 Five full days of programming, several meals (we’re still working out the Hospitality menu), and 24-hour access to Hospitality (a large ballroom and de facto meeting place with snacks and drinks).